-One of the nationally recognized features of the Spaceport Improvement Program is the use of FDOT funds for spaceport transportation planning, development, and capital improvements.2 These funds have been successfully used to attract aerospace partner investment, turning Cape Canaveral Spaceport into a one-of-a-kind spaceport evolving to become the Center of Global Space Commerce.
-The use of FDOT funds indicates Florida's strong commitment to aerospace partners with an average of approximately \$60 million designated for each year of FDOT's 5-year capital improvement plan.
-To take projects from concept to implementation, FDOT and Space Florida have developed, and continue to refine, the following three phases to identify, allocate, and manage Spaceport Improvement Program funds for capital projects:
+One of the nationally recognized features of the Spaceport Improvement Program is the use of FDOT funds for spaceport transportation planning, development, and capital improvements.
+These funds have been successfully used to attract aerospace partner investment, turning Cape Canaveral Spaceport into a one-of-a-kind spaceport that has evolved into the center of global space commerce.
+The use of FDOT funds clearly demonstrates Florida's strong commitment to aerospace partners, with an average of about \$60 million designated annually in FDOT's 5-year Capital Improvement Plan.
+To move projects from initial concept to implementation, FDOT and Space Florida have developed, and continue to refine, three phases to identify, allocate, and manage Spaceport Improvement Program funds for capital projects:

-- 1. Project identification and funding authorization - 2.
-Space Florida's project analysis and approval - 3.
-Project funding and management
+- Project identification and funding authorization - Space Florida's project analysis and approval - Project funding and management

-These three phases are illustrated in more detail in Figure 4.
+The three phases are illustrated in Figure 4 and discussed in more detail in subsequent sections.

-2 Planning projects are developed and managed like Spaceport infrastructure projects, however planning projects are for Spaceport System's program and project development process.
+Planning projects are developed and managed like Spaceport infrastructure projects.
+However, planning projects are for Spaceport System's program and project development process.
 They do not go through the "call-for-projects" process.